2019 OTCYA Summer Camp

-Children ages 8-17 are invited to attend OTCYA’s 2018 Summer Camp which will culminate in a youth production of Wizard of Oz!
-Children may attend in one of the two following categories:
+Children ages 8-17 attended OTCYA’s 2018 Summer Camp, culminating in a youth production of Wizard of Oz!
+Children attended in one of the two following categories:

 Performers (ages 8-17)

 Campers focus on singing, acting, and dancing in preparation of performing onstage in a youth production of Honk, Jr. Weekly showcases (the first three Fridays) also featured the performing students.
 The Performers camp runs June 17-July 14.
 The Performers camp is limited to 14 (8-9 year olds), 14 (10-11 year olds), and 16 (12-17 year olds.)
 When registering, please choose the correct category for your child’s age group.

 Technical Theatre (ages 10-17)